-3 things I do to deal with self-doubt, as a confidence coach
+3 things I do to deal with self-doubt

-Something happens when you start telling people you’re a confidence coach.
+Something happens when you start telling people you used to be a confidence coach.
 People assume you always feel confident and secure about yourself.

 And oh, are they wrong.